DaintyJet/vChat_On_Linux/README.md

 ## Running the vChat executable

 ### Starting vChat
-As mentioned earlier you utilize wine, running as a normal user, or root user to allow the windows vChat server to work on POSIX/Linux machines.
+As mentioned earlier you utilize wine, running as a normal user, or root user to allow the windows vChat server to work on POSIX/Linux systems.
 See the examples below:
 ``` bash
 $ wine vChat.exe